mzazon/awesome-cloud-projects/aws/iot-ota-updates/iot-ota-updates.md

    echo "✅ IoT device policy created with job management permissions"
    ```

    This policy enables devices to connect securely and interact with the IoT Jobs service for receiving and reporting on firmware updates.
-The policy uses IoT policy variables to ensure devices can only access their own job queues.
+The policy uses IoT policy variables to ensure devices can only access their own job queues, following AWS security best practices.

 2. **Create Thing Group for Fleet Organization**: